IIIF/api/source/auth/2.0/index.md

   "service" : {
     "@context": "http://iiif.io/api/auth/{{ page.major }}/context.json",
     "id": "https://authentication.example.org/login",
-    "profile": "http://iiif.io/api/auth/{{ page.major }}/login",
+    "profile": "login",
     "label": { "en": [ "Login to Example Institution" ] },

     // Access Token Service
     "service": [
       {
         "id": "https://authentication.example.org/token",
-        "profile": "http://iiif.io/api/auth/{{ page.major }}/token"
+        "profile": "token"
       }
     ]
   }
 }
 ```

 The `id` property of the access token service _MUST_ be present, and its value _MUST_ be the URI from which the client can obtain the access token.
-The `profile` property _MUST_ be present and its value _MUST_ be `http://iiif.io/api/auth/{{ page.major }}/token` to distinguish it from other services.
+The `profile` property _MUST_ be present and its value _MUST_ be `token` to distinguish it from other services.
 There is no requirement to repeat the `@context` property included in the enclosing access cookie service description, and there are no other properties for this service.

 #### 2.2.2.
 The JSON Access Token Response
 {: #the-json-access-token-response}